amihsan/quiz-app/README.md

 docker-compose.yml up --build -d
 ```

-Or follow the bellow steps:
+#### CI/CD Deployment

 1. First disable the ci-cd-docker-aws-ec2.yml workflow. (for deployment)
 2. Then run the lets-encrypt-ssl.yml workflow for the first time and then diasble the workflow. (valid email and domain required which needs to be set in frontend/.env).
 3. Then enable the ci-cd-docker-aws-ec2.yml workflow again.
-   Now whenever you push to github it will automatically renew ssl certificates from letsencrypt and deploy the application.
-Both the workflow run automatically when push to github.
-Thats why lets-encrypt-ssl.yml workflow only needs to be run onetime before first deployment and then disabled.
+   Now whenever you push to the main branch, the GitHub Actions workflow automatically triggers deployment.
+Both the workflow run automatically when push to main branch.
+Thats why lets-encrypt-ssl.yml workflow only needs to be run onetime before first deployment to collect ssl certificates and then needs to be disabled.

 ## 🖥️ Local Deployment with Kubernetes and Minikube